mattwg/xmd/README.md

 Hope that explains what XMD is - I have a working prototype running - this project is about rewriting it and sharing it with the wider community.
 There were too many hacks in XMD1.0 ;-)

+I also want to rewrite the entire server using Python - I chose Perl first time round but my trendy colleagues don't have experience in that - Python is more  cool from a data science point of view than Perl!

 Cheers,
 Matt